Fuel Your Future

 - Supporting the Backpack Brigade with an additional 1,000 backpacks filled with food being distributed to kids every week.

-- Recruiting and deploying 100 COVID-19 HungerCorps AmeriCorps members to support hunger relief across the region.
+- Recruiting and deploying over 125 HungerCorps AmeriCorps members each year to support hunger relief across the region.

 - Providing technical assistance to schools across Washington, helping get food to 220,000 students per day.